2020 Mercedes-AMG GT 4 spy shots

 Instead of utilizing a stretched version of the GT sports car’s aluminum spaceframe architecture, the sedan is more likely to ride on the MRA rear-wheel-drive architecture common to regular Mercedes-Benz models like the latest C- and E-Class.
 It’s possible AMG will make modifications to strengthen the architecture and perhaps reduce some weight.

-Interestingly, Mercedes will be launching a new generation of its CLS around the same time that AMG’s GT 4 will be arriving, so there will be a bit of internal rivalry going on there.
-Other rivals will include the BMW M6 Gran Coupe and Porsche Panamera.
+Under the hood will sit AMG’s familiar 4.0-liter twin-turbocharged V-8 delivering in the vicinity of 500 horsepower.
+We’re not expecting the hybrid system previewed in the concept to be available at launch.
+The system, which pairs the V-8 with an electric motor mounted at the rear, delivers 805 hp and thus will likely be reserved for a range-topping variant.

-Look for the AMG sedan to go on sale in 2019, meaning we’ll likely see it arrive as a 2020 model.
+Interestingly, Mercedes will be launching a new generation of its CLS around the same time that AMG’s GT 4 will be arriving, so there will be a bit of internal rivalry going on.

 Email This Page